 - The Heart of Cedar Springs-a 5 acre park that surrounds the new Cedar Springs Library.
 The park currently consists of a sculpture garden, flowering meadow and a bridge that crosses over the Cedar Creek.
 Future improvements include an amphitheater and a playground area.

 - The White Pine Trail and North Country Trail Staging Area– this parking lot is the primary location for access to the White Pine Trail in the City.
-It has a seasonal bathroom and water drinking fountain.
+The White Pine Trail is one of the Top 100 Rails-to-Trails in the US as determined by the national Rails-to-Trails Conservancy.
+The parking lot has a seasonal bathroom and water drinking fountain.
 The White Pine Trail connects the City of Cadillac to the City of Grand Rapids.
 As a linear state park it is regularly used by runners, walkers, bicycle riders and snowmobiles during the winter (North of Russell Street and only with 6 inches of snow on the ground).
 The North Country Trail also goes through the Staging Area on its way to connecting North Dakota and New York State.

 - City Hall Pocket Park-the smallest park in the City at 0.02 acres, this park features benches and flowers and serves as a place to hangout, eat lunch or socialize.

 - North Park– a 5 acre open field park with a pond.
 The park will soon host a flowering meadow similar to the one installed at the Heart of Cedar Springs park.
 The entrance to this park is located to the east of the intersection of Pine Street and Main Street at the light.